cdl-saarland/uniana-artifact/README.md

-# Artifacts for "An Abstract Interpretation for SIMD Divergence on Reducible Control Flow Graphs"
+# Artifacts for "An Abstract Interpretation for SPMD Divergence on Reducible Control Flow Graphs"

 Our paper is accompanied by two artifacts: